Home

 Frequently Asked Questions

 Many people who are new to homeopathy often confuse it with other natural therapies.
-In addition, as they experience homeopathic treatment, other questions arise about homeopathic philosophy or treatment.
+In addition, as they experience homeopathic management, other questions arise about homeopathic philosophy or management.
 Below are the questions I am most commonly asked in the clinic.

 What is the difference between Homeopathy and Naturopathy?